48 Things To Do In Tucson When It’s Too Hot!

 28. Enjoy brunch at the Tohono Chul Gardens

 The Tohono Chul Garden Bistro offers one of the shadiest patios in the city, thus making it a prime choice for outdoor dining during the hot summer season.
 There are so many trees here that it feels like a mini oasis in the middle of the desert, which of course is not a bad thing during the brutal summer season.
-I would recommend skipping out on visiting the actual gardens as you can see the same scenery on any hike at a much lower price.
+I would recommend checking the gardens out during the milder winter months.
 The garden cafe, however, is worthy of a special visit.
 Service is terrific as is the food.
 Try the homemade Quiche of the day!

 Location: 7366 N Paseo Del Norte, Tucson, AZ 85704